 Xanax or alprazolam is a prescription drug that’s often used to treat panic disorders, anxiety, and certain sleep-related issues.
 It belongs to the class of drugs known as benzodiazepines (benzos), and it is highly addictive.

-Although a person would have to take a significant amount of Xanax to experience an overdose, overdosing on Xanax can occur at far lower doses when this drug is consumed with alcohol.
+Although a person would have to take a significant amount of Xanax to experience a Xanax overdose, overdosing on Xanax can occur at far lower doses when this drug is consumed with alcohol.
 That’s because both Xanax and alcohol suppress the respiratory and central nervous systems.
 Given the incredibly high rate of Xanax abuse among prescription holders, people who take more of this drug than their doctors have prescribed, and those who regularly pair Xanax with alcohol are advised to seek addiction treatment.

 What Happens When You Mix Xanax and Alcohol?